 Project Choice Suggestions

-Research gut health and change your diet to increase this area (see Waveworks advice below).
+Research gut health and change your diet to increase this area (see Waveworks advice below; also WWDTY magazine November 2017 article, “8 Ways to Heal Your Gut” in library).

-Anti-Candida Diet (for those with eczema) or adopt elements of your choice from the Bullet-Proof Diet.
+Basic info on the Anti-Candida Diet (for those with eczema) or adopt elements of your choice from the Bullet-Proof Diet.
+More info on the Candida diet.

 Alkaline-based diet (see these two alkaline food charts here)